 According to American food writer Heather Arndt Anderson the first recipe for tuna casserole appeared in Sunset Magazine in 1930.
 It was called Noodles and Tuna Fish en Casserole and included mushrooms and a cheese topping.
 The invention of Campbell’s cream of mushroom soup in 1934 meant home cooks no longer had to make a white sauce or saute mushrooms – they just tipped a can of soup in with the noodles, tuna and peas, topped it all of with cheese and potato chips (crisps) and voilà!

-The tuna casserole went on to become an American classic.
+The tuna casserole went on to become an American – and later an Australian – classic.
 Campbell’s had been canning soups in Camden, USA, since 1869.
 In 1898, the first condensed soup in cans appeared, with early varieties including Asparagus, Tomato, Vegetable, Chicken and Clam Chowder.
 All of these were available in Australia by 1915, although Campbell’s Soups itself did not set up a company here until 1961.

 Arndt Anderson suggests that Americans embraced the tuna casserole during World War II, when certain foods were in short supply and canned soup helped fill a gap in the pantry.
 During and after World War II, Australian food was strongly influenced by American trends and through the 1950s the enchantment of modern, convenience foods persisted.